m5c/CoreMavenConverter/README.md

  * It is no longer necessary to checkout two repositories.
  * The project can be built from command line and with any IDE that supports maven.
- * Custom releases of TouchCORE are supported.
+ * Custom profiled releases of TouchCORE are supported.
- * Server side build verifications and acceptance tests are feasible.
+ * Server side build verifications and acceptance tests are feasible, e.g. for CI pipelines.

 ## Important to know

- * Any **editor** projects and **expressions.ui/ide/test** are irrelevant for the maven build.
-The stay in the repository but are not invoked during the build process.
  * The maven built hard wires dependencies to specific eclipse plugin versions into the build.
-Developpers must absolutely use the identical versions on their side.
+Developers must absolutely use the identical versions on their side.
 Otherwise commits are very likely rejected by the server.
- * Upgrading to new EMF versions is still possible, but all deverloppers must use the same plugin versions.
-Ideally all developpers use the auto installer, to ensure a sane setup.
+ * Upgrading to new EMF versions is still possible, but all developers must use the same plugin versions.
+Ideally all developers use the auto installer, to ensure a sane setup.
  * The structure of the preserved projects slightly deviates from the maven convention.
-This is mainly to not confuse eclipse, which is to **-bleep-** dumb to just detect a standard maven layout.
-The sources do not reside in ```src/main/java```, but simply in ```src```.
+This is required to not confuse eclipse, which is to **-bleep-** dumb to just detect a standard maven layout.
+This means the sources do not reside in ```src/main/java```, but simply in ```src```.
 To ensure their inclusion by maven, all preserved projects override the default source location, with a specific entry:

 ```xml
 <properties>